The best Cyber Monday phone deals 2020: free iPhones, Samsung Galaxy, and more

-Cyber Monday phone deals are here.
+Cyber Monday phone deals are here at last.
 What's on the menu?
 Absolutely fantastic options for both iPhone and Android phone hunters, including some of the lowest prices we've ever seen on a range of brand new flagships.

-This year's Cyber Monday deals have just kicked off and it's looking like this will be the best iteration yet - especially when it comes to phones.
+This year's Cyber Monday deals have just kicked off and it's looking like this will be the best sales holiday yet - especially when it comes to phones.

-So far, it's definitely looking like this year's Cyber Monday iPhone deals are the most poplar devices - a result not entirely unexpected since we've got four brand new iPhone 12 devices on the market.
-That, however, doesn't mean we don't have amazing Android Cyber Monday phone deals up for grabs today too though.
+So far, it's definitely looking like this year's Cyber Monday iPhone deals are the most poplar devices - which isn't too surprising since we've got four brand new iPhone 12 devices on the market.
+But we do have some amazing Android Cyber Monday phone deals up for grabs today, too.

-Those on the hunt for a Samsung, OnePlus, and Google phone will be particularly well catered for today as we're seeing some of the lowest prices ever on unlocked flagship devices.
-B&H Photo in particular is absolutely killing it today with it's price cuts, which reach all the way up to this eye-watering $500 discount on the Samsung Galaxy S20 Plus.
+Those on the hunt for a Samsung, OnePlus, or Google phone in the US will be particularly well catered for today as we're seeing some of the lowest prices ever on unlocked flagship devices.
+B&H Photo in particular is absolutely killing it today with its price cuts, which reach all the way up to this eye-watering $500 discount on the Samsung Galaxy S20 Plus.

+As for the UK, the best Android deals focus on the Samsung Galaxy S20 range, the Google Pixel 5 and Google Pixel 4a.
+A few deals especially stand out including an EE iPhone 12 with a £30 saving through the code TR30, a super-cheap Samsung S20 and an exclusive saving on the Google Pixel 5 with the code TRPIX5.

 Of course, cell phones are just one of the many categories of top-tech items that'll be on sale over the weekend.
 If you'd like to see the best overview available anywhere on the net, head on over to our main Cyber Monday deals, where you'll find all the best deals on laptops, tablets, TVs, and much more.